petzi53/weblog-notes/content/archive/shortcodes/revealjs.md

 ---
-description: present content as a reveal.js slide
+description: Present content as a slide, using reveal.js
 slug: revealjs
 title: revealjs
 ---